KCEI

-KCEI (90.1 FM) is an American radio station licensed to serve the community of Red River, New Mexico.
+KCEI (90.1 MHz) is an American radio station licensed to serve the community of Red River, New Mexico.
 The station's broadcast license is held by Cultural Energy.
 KCEI also serves Taos, New Mexico, via a booster station (KCEI-FM1) located in the suburb of El Prado.

-KCEI broadcasts a variety format to northern New Mexico and southern Colorado.
+KCEI broadcasts a variety radio format to northern New Mexico and southern Colorado.

 The station was assigned the call sign "KCEI" by the Federal Communications Commission (FCC) on May 1, 2012.
 It held the call sign "KRDR" from January 14, 1997, through April 4, 2012.
 From April 4 to May 1, 2012, the station was licensed as "KCEY".

 Booster

 KCEI programming is also carried on a booster station to extend or improve the coverage area of the station.